 I am a regular correspondent for The Boston Globe Wednesday food section.
-I also contribute to Vegetarian Times magazine.
-My books are available through Amazon (just click on the pictures for the links.)
+I also contribute to the recipe blog Simply Recipes.
+My books are available through Amazon.

 "I thought to give this book to a friend, but then I read it and decided that the creative ideas were so good and unusual, and the practical tips were so helpful that I would keep it myself, and give away the finished products she describes rather than the book itself.
 I have just made the hazelnut shortbread, and altho' I knew the tip about rubbing toasted hazelnuts in a cloth to remove the brown skin, she suggested a damp terry towel, and the dampness is the key!
 It was so much easier than with the dry towel I used before.If you can bear to give it away, it would make a lovely present."